-If the amount recovered by your current collection agency been below your expectation or below than the standard recovery rate, it probably the time to hire a new one.
+If the amount recovered by your current collection agency been below your expectation or below the standard recovery rate, it probably time to hire a new one.

 Need a better collection agency?
 Contact us

 We have carefully shortlisted a few agencies based on their performance, pricing and experience of the management & staff.
-After you submit this form and we will promptly connect you to a good agency one at no extra cost to you.
+After you submit this form and we will promptly connect you to a good agency at no extra cost to you.

 1. Does your agency provide accurate “Performance Reports”